wp-plugins/participants-database/readme.txt

 = 1.5 =
 **BETA RELEASE**
 Huge upgrade: a lot of code changes, lots of new features.
 Please backup before upgrading.
-Critical production sites may want to wait one or two subversions before updating.
+Critical production sites may want to wait one or two subversions or test in development site before updating.

 == Using the Plugin ==